kmadjei/backend-mini-project/README.md

                 - Create new tasks
                 - Also log out

-        - Register button for sigining up to use the web application
+        - Register button for signing up to use the web application

     - For Admin